skip to main content

 click for a larger image of item #911204, Independence Day London, Harvill, (1995).
 An advance copy of the first British edition of Ford's Pulitzer Prize- and PEN/Faulkner Award-winning novel, with printed text on the front cover that indicates that the "text is not the final version," and, in fact, this text does seem to be an earlier state than that of not only the British trade edition but the U.S. edition as well.
 The text does seem to match that of the British advance reading copy.
 Approximately 8-3/8" x 11-3/4" tapebound sheets in printed cardstock covers.
 Signed by Ford.
 Photoreproduced name on the front cover; dusty rear cover; else fine.
 An uncommon view of an earlier state of the text of the second book in his Frank Bascombe series, which now runs to four volumes.
 The photocopied name on the front cover, together with the style of binding, give an indication that the proof was likely one of a very small number, hand-produced by the publisher in-house rather than printed and bound by a full-fledged printer, which would have been done in larger quantities. [#911204] SOLD

 click for a larger image of item #911206, Privacy (n.p.), (Grenfell Press), (1999).
-A fine press limited edition: one of 35 copies of the first book publication of this story, which first appeared in the New Yorker and was later published in Ford's collection A Multitude of Sins, with several small changes to this text.
+A fine press limited edition: one of 35 copies of the first book publication of this story, which first appeared in the New Yorker and was later published, in 2001, in Ford's collection A Multitude of Sins, with several small changes to this text.
 An elaborate and elegant production by one of the premier fine presses in the country, with seven etchings by artist Jane Kent.
 This is Copy No. 21 of 35 copies, and is signed by both Ford and Kent.
 Unbound folios, 10-1/4" x 15-1/2", with tissue guards protecting each of the etchings, and all laid into the publisher's clamshell case, which was made by Claudia Cohen.
 A fine copy, offered at the publisher's price. [#911206] $5,000

 click for a larger image of item #21498, The Magus London, Blazer Films, 1967.
 Fowles' screenplay for the 1968 film of his second novel, set on a Greek island and involving a young expatriate Englishman who is drawn into the fantastic designs of a self-styled psychic.
 The film, with Anthony Quinn, Michael Caine, Candice Bergen and Anna Karina, gained a cult following in the Sixties.
 The cast included two of the best-known male leads of their time (Quinn & Caine), an up-and-coming young actress who had been nominated for a "Most Promising Newcomer" Golden Globe two years earlier (Bergen), and Anna Karina, a staple in the films of French avant garde director Jean-Luc Godard.
 The director was Guy Green, a former cinematographer, and while the material may have been a bit much for Green, whose previous movies had been more straightforward than the partly fantastic plot that Fowles' novel presented him with, the film was nominated for a British Academy award for cinematography.
 This script bears the name of David Harcourt and has revision sheets dated September 4, 7 and 12, and November 25, 1967.
 Harcourt is listed as a camera operator on a production schedule (laid in) dated August 15, 1967.
 Also laid in is the shooting schedule for November 11.
 These sheets are torn and sunned, but the script itself is near fine and claspbound in very good red covers.
 An early piece of writing by Fowles and likely the scarcest item in his bibliography.
 It is Fowles' only screenplay to have been produced, and we have never heard of another copy turning up. [#021498] SOLD

 click for a larger image of item #29924, "The Corrections" in The World of FSG NY, Farrar, Straus & Giroux, (2001).
 An advance audio excerpt from his then-forthcoming novel The Corrections, along with excerpts of ten other books in FSG's Fall 2001 line-up.
 Cassette tape, signed by Franzen on a small label affixed to the printed cardstock sleeve.
 Fine.
 The Corrections won the National Book Award and is consistently cited as one of the top books of the 21st century's "new canon."
-An unusual advance issue for a literary novel, and likely the only signed copy. [#029924] $125
+An unusual advance issue for a literary novel, and likely the only signed copy. [#029924] SOLD

 click for a larger image of item #33014, Cien Años de Soledad [One Hundred Years of Solitude] (Santafé de Bogotá), Editorial Norma, (1997).
 The thirtieth anniversary edition of the Nobel Prize winner's masterwork, one of the most important novels of the 20th century, which introduced "magical realism" to a wide audience and helped bring the boom in Latin American literature to this country when it was published in the U.S. in 1970.
 At the end of the 1970s this book was voted by the editors of The New York Times Book Review to be not only the best book published in the previous ten years but the one most likely to still be read and to still be important one hundred years hence.
 Copy #XLV of 100 Roman-numeraled copies signed by the author.
 Bound in full leather with raised spine bands.
 Fine in slipcase, still shrinkwrapped.
 A true high spot of twentieth century world literature, an uncommon signature (Garcia Marquez limited his travels to the U.S. after a State Department ban imposed on him because of his friendship with then-Cuban leader Fidel Castro), and a rare edition of one of the defining books of the century: the only signed limited edition of this title. [#033014] SOLD